nononovak/otwadvent2019-ctfwriteup/day4_mooo.md

 ![cow designer](./images/day4_cow_designer_page.png)

 At this point, I remembered that all of the cow files were actually perl scripts with text assigned to a variable.
-If we could escape this text assignment then we can execute arbitrary perl commands.
+If we could escape this text assignment, then we can execute arbitrary perl commands.
 Perl is a pretty rich language and has the `system()` function for direct use.
 With this it was easy to get the flag:

 ![flag](./images/day4_flag.png)